All Episodes

 My arguments are strong and solid, and they're based on issues that will make America stronger and better.

-That's why I'm supporting Trump.
+That's why I'm supporting Trump proudly.

-You know, I I think the American people and their wisdom were able to filter through all the noise and all the nonsense.
+You know, I think the American people and their wisdom were able to filter through all the noise and all the nonsense.

-And they said, All right, we want this guy.
+And they said, all right, we want this guy.

 And the reason they picked him is because they believe that Washington, and I think they're right in this analysis, is broken.